nusisschad/MaskRCNN/README.md

 ### This project is adapted and show case how to handle MaskRCNN for 2 classes
 ### It demonstrate the use of the following main tools:
-- library imgaug
-- opencv
+- library imgaug, opencv
-- tensorflow 1.14
-- keras 2.2.4
+- tensorflow 1.14, keras 2.2.4
 - skimage
-- matplotlib
-- scipy
+- matplotlib, numpy, scipy
-- logging, shutil, warnings, re
+- logging, shutil, warnings, re, json
-- json

 ### Prepare the data images using the online tool:
 - #### Tool Name:  VGG Image Annotator